childsb/glusterfs-hadoop-docs/ConfiguringHadoop1Ambari.markdown

 * yum install ambari-agent-1.3.0-SNAPSHOT20130904172112.x86_64.rpm
 4. On the server node run the setup program:
-* ambari-server setup -s _(this will install the server with the current defaults)_ 5.On the agent nodes (including the server node) configure the Ambari Agent by editing the ambari-agent.ini file:
+* ambari-server setup -s _(this will install the server with the current defaults)_
+5. On the agent nodes (including the server node) configure the Ambari Agent by editing the ambari-agent.ini file:

-* vi  /etc/ambari-agent/conf/ambari-agent.ini*
+* vi  /etc/ambari-agent/conf/ambari-agent.ini

           [server]
           hostname={your.ambari.server.hostname} <------EDIT THIS LINE